Chapter 15 : The Ultimatum

 “Then let's go,” said Harry without another moment's delay.

 Harry went to stand by his son's side and he took his arm.
 James gave Norah a grateful and understanding look before apparating himself and his father outside Clancy and Parker's flat.
 When they steadied themselves, James raised a hand and knocked loudly on the door.
 After many moments of no answer, he tried again.
 Unsure, he looked to Harry for a notion of what to do next.
-Harry jerked his head towards the door, and so James took it as a sign.
+Harry jerked his head toward the door, so James took it as a sign.
 He reached for the handle and pressed down.
 He was fairly surprised when he felt the door give way from the pressure.
 It wasn't locked.

 “Dad,” James called to his father as he looked elsewhere in the flat, “she's gone.”